What is it?

 Overall, the costs are estimated as very low.
 There are few, if any, direct financial costs associated with this approach, though some additional resources such as books for discussion may be required.
 The cost of these resources is estimated at between $20 and $40 per student.
 Professional development or training is also likely to enhance the benefits on learning.

 How can you help students to make their learning explicit through verbal expression?

-What training will the adults involved have to ensure they model and develop student’s oral language skills?
+What training should the adults involved receive to ensure they model and develop students’ oral language skills?

 If you are using technology, how will you ensure that students talk about their learning and interact with each other effectively?